 VET awards include four certificate levels 1 to 4, Diplomas and Advanced Diplomas within the Australian Qualifications Framework.
-You can also study in short courses and skillsets of VET units and gain recognition for those into other.
-Higher or larger qualifications.
+You can also study in short courses and skillsets of VET units and gain recognition for those into other qualifications at the same or higher levels.

 The VET Quality Framework is aimed at achieving greater national consistency in the way training providers are registered and monitored.

-All VET Registered Training Organisations (RTOs), including Batchelor Institute, are regulated under the National VET Regulator Act 2011 and their standards by the regulator the Australian Quality Skills Authority (ASQA).
+All VET Registered Training Organisations (RTOs), including Batchelor Institute, are registered under the National VET Regulator Act 2011 (NVR Act).
+Each RTO needs to meet and adhere to the latest Australian Quality Skills Authority (ASQA) standards.